Tribal districts’ polls: Independents ruling the roost

 PK-112 North Waziristan-2

-The votes in 55 of the 102 polling stations were counted as last reports came in.
+The votes in 55 of the 102 polling stations had been counted as last reports came in.
 Independent candidate Mir Kalam Khan, backed by the Pashtun Tahafuz Movement (PTM) was leading with 5,559 votes.
 JUI-F’s Siddiqullah was the runner-up with 4,033 votes.

 PK-113 South Waziristan-1